researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

                 />
         ...
         </Service>

+    **NOTE: replace with your own certificate path for server and client certificate locations if necessary**

 6. Edit server configuration: DoubleClick the server in the "Server View" and select:
     *  "Open launch configuration" >> (x)= Arguments >> VM arguments >> add